Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 How Our Panel Of Solicitors Can Support Your Claim

 In addition to helping settle claims quickly, our panel of solicitors offer a swathe of other professional services to their clients.
 Chiefly, they can offer their services through a type of No Win No Fee contract called a Conditional Fee Agreement (CFA).
-Terms like this have numerous advantages to the person seeking compensation with legal help:
+Its terms offer numerous advantages to potential claimants, as they ensure that there are:

-- No immediate legal fees need to be paid to your solicitor.
+• No immediate service fees are to be paid to your solicitor.

-- This amount is a percentage of the total personal injury compensation award but is locked into a legal limit, meaning the person claiming receives most of the compensation.
+A minimal amount will be deducted from the compensation if the claim is won.
+This is deducted as a percentage that is locked into a legal limit, so the person claiming receives most of the compensation.

 Why not see if solicitors from our panel could fight to get you the maximum damages today?